vita-epfl/TIC-TAC/README.md

 ## Installation: Docker (recommended) or PIP <a name="installation"></a>

 **Docker**: We provide a Docker image which is pre-installed with all required packages.
 We recommend using this image to ensure reproducibility of our results.
-Using this image requires setting up Docker on Ubuntu: Docker (https://docs.docker.com/engine/install/ubuntu/#installation-methods).
+Using this image requires setting up Docker on Ubuntu: [Docker](https://docs.docker.com/engine/install/ubuntu/#installation-methods).
 Once installed, we can use the provided `docker-compose.yaml` file to start our environment with the following command:  `docker-compose run --rm covariance` <br>

 **PIP**: In case using Docker is not possible, we provide a `requirements.txt` file containing a list of all the packages which can be installed with `pip`.
 We recommend setting up a new virtual environment ([link](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)) and install the packages using:  `pip install -r requirements.txt`